JuliaGtk/Gtk4.jl/docs/src/manual/builder.md

 button1 = b["button1"]
 button2 = b["button2"]
 ```
-Note that this only works for `GtkWidget`s that implement the interface `GtkBuildable`, which excludes some objects often defined in Glade XML files, for example `GtkAdjustment`.
+Note that this only works for `GtkWidget`s that implement the interface `GtkBuildable`, which excludes some objects often defined in UI files, for example `GtkAdjustment`.

 ## Callbacks